 Best Cold Cereal for Toddlers

-When buying a cereal for toddlers, ideally you’ll choose one that has 0-1 grams of added sugars.
+When buying a cereal for toddlers, ideally you’ll choose one that has 0-2 grams of added sugars.
 These are less sweet and are free from excess sugar that little kids simply don’t need in their diet.
 They also are easy to eat and taste good, so they are still a healthy breakfast or snack component.
+You can serve them dry or softened slightly in milk.
 Here are my favorites.

 - Puffed rice, corn, millet, or kamut; 0 g sugar